RedDotRocket/agentup-systools/README.md

 ## Configuration

-Add the sys_tools skill to your agent's `agentup.yml`:
+Add the plugin to your agent's `agentup.yml`.
+The plugin supports flexible configuration including custom command allow-lists to add your own tools:

 ```yaml
 plugins: